AVAnnotate/documentation/pages/templates.md

 ---
 ## [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true)
 This template contains tags and tag categories used in a project.
 Tags are labels used in the interface to index, organize, and discover topics in the annotations.
-Categories can be used to organize the tags into groups.
-For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the category “speaker.”
+Group  can be used to organize the tags.
+For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the group “speaker.”
 Tags might also include "Transcript" and "Notes" to distinguish annotation types.
-Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a category).
+Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a group).
 Consistency with the spelling and capitalization of tags is imperative.
 Different spelling or capitalizations = different tags.

 **Note:**
-A tag can belong to multiple categories.
-For example, the tag “Zora Neale Hurston” may be found in the categories “Speaker” and “Topic” (depending on the event context) or may not be categorized at all.
+A tag can belong to multiple groups.
+For example, the tag “Zora Neale Hurston” may be found in the groups “Speaker” and “Topic” (depending on the event context) or may not be categorized as part of a group at all.
 A single tag can contain multiple words, accents, and commas (e.g., "Gloria Anzaldúa, Texas, 1942-2004"), but should adhere to "Safe URL" guidelines (see [Tags](https://avannotate.github.io/documentation/pages/tags/)).

 **Spreadsheet Header** <br>
 **Tag:** Each unique tag that occurs across the project.
-Tags are only repeated if they belong to multiple categories.<br>
+Tags are only repeated if they belong to multiple groups.<br>
-**Category:** Each unique category that occurs across the project.
-Categories may not repeat.<br>
+**Group:** Each unique category of tag that occurs across the project.
+Groups may not repeat.<br>

 ---
 ## [Annotation Spreadsheet Template](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)